nixworks/public/news/2010/02/28/two-huge-icebergs-let-loose-off-antarctica-s-coast-the-two-icebergs-are-drifting-together-about-62-to-93-miles-100-to-150-kilometers-off.md

 ### Related:

-1. [Australian icebreaker, ''Aurora Australis'', runs aground in Antarctica with 68 people on board.
+1. [Australian icebreaker, "Aurora Australis", runs aground in Antarctica with 68 people on board.
 There are no reports of injuries.
-The Australian Antarctic Division (AAD) said blizzard conditions are hampering attempts to assess damage. ](/news/2016/02/24/australian-icebreaker-aurora-australis-runs-aground-in-antarctica-with-68-people-on-board-there-are-no-reports-of-injuries-the-austr.md) _Context: Australian Antarctic Division_
+The Australian Antarctic Division (AAD) said blizzard conditions are hampering attempts to assess damage. ](/news/2016/02/24/australian-icebreaker-aurora-australis-runs-aground-in-antarctica-with-68-people-on-board-there-are-no-reports-of-injuries-the-austral.md) _Context: Australian Antarctic Division_